I can’t believe I did it.

 - I wore my Icebreaker Hyperia Lite jacket to keep warm in both the evenings and chilly mornings.
-It weighs just 340 grams and keeps me surprisingly toasty.
+It weighs just 340 grams and kept me surprisingly toasty.
 I would wear this when I set off before sunrise to keep me warm for the first few hours of the day, and then in the evenings when I was eating outside with a chilly wind passing through.

 - An ugly poncho: Many photos I’ve seen of the Primitivo showed the trail shrouded in mist, so I believed that a poncho was a travel essential here.
 This one was the cheapest, lightest one I could find from Amazon, and it received great reviews.
 It was big enough to cover my backpack as I walked, reached down to my calves to keep my body dry, and had a rain hood to keep the water from my face.
-I hated it.
+And yet, I hated it.
 It slowed me down, looked ridiculous, and annoyed me with all of the flapping.
 It was like walking with a shower curtain continually sticking to my legs.

-I actually threw out my poncho after the first time I tried to wear it in the rain and instead made do with my Icebreaker jacket, which was fine.
-I personally wouldn’t travel with a poncho, and would just take a waterproof jacket, but everyone’s different, so grab one before you leave and try it out to see if you like it.
+I threw out my poncho after the first time I tried to wear it in the rain and instead made do with my Icebreaker jacket, which was fine.
+I personally wouldn’t travel with a poncho and would just take a waterproof jacket, but everyone’s different, so grab one before you leave and try it out to see if you like it.

 I experimented with a whole bunch of different socks before settling on the Bridgedale brand.
 They were so much more comfortable for me than many other brands.